New Pamban Bridge

 The New Pamban Bridge (pronounced: /pɑːmbən/ romanised: pāmban) is a vertical lift railway sea bridge that connects the town of Mandapam in mainland India with Rameswaram on Pamban Island.
 The new bridge is constructed parallel to the old Pamban Bridge opened in 1914 and was planned to replace the same.
 The bridge stretches across a length of 2.07 km and is the first vertical lift sea bridge in India.
 It consists of 100 spans including a 72 m vertical lifting central section.
 The construction of the bridge was completed in 2024 and the bridge was opened for traffic in April 2025.

 Background

 The old Pamban Bridge was opened in February 1914 and carried rail traffic between Rameshwaram in Pamban Island and mainland India.
 The bridge underwent several overhauls over the years to extend its lifespan.
 The bridge was damaged in an accident in 2013 and the Ministry of Railways planned to invest ₹25 crore to upgrade the bridge in 2016.
 In December 2018, fissures developed on the bridge, which halted railway traffic and the Government of India considered building a replacement bridge.
 In December 2022, rail transportation on the old bridge was suspended permanently as the bascule section had weakened significantly due to corrosion.

 Planning and construction

 In 2020, Government of India announced that a new railway bridge will be constructed near the old Pamban Bridge at a cost of ₹5 billion.
 The construction contract was awarded to Rail Vikas Nigam Limited.
-The foundation stone for the new bridge was laid by prime minister Narendra Modi in November 2019 and the construction commenced in February 2020.